Do you need to register a trade mark?

 Which classes are you applying for trade mark in?

 You also need to consider the products or services your trade mark relates to, so that you can specify the class or classes you intend to seek trade protection for.
 For example, if you were seeking protection for a craft beer brand you might want protection under the food and drink class but you might also want to use the brand on merchandise that supports the beer brand so you might need to include a class that protects clothing.
-There is a full list of the classes here.
+There is a full list of trade mark classes used in New Zealand here.
 You can also choose from the list of pre-specified products and services on the IPONZ database here.

 Once you have some certainty that your preferred trade mark does not conflict with an existing mark you can begin the application process.
 The online application process is relatively straightforward although the IPONZ website is not always intuitive when it comes to working through each of the necessary steps.